 defined by a blood sugar level that is high but not at the level of diabetes, and it puts you at a greater risk for developing type 2 diabetes than someone with a normal blood sugar level.
 If you have it, you likely won’t know it because, generally, there are no physical symptoms, but certain factors mean you are more likely to have prediabetes: being 45 years of age or older, having a family history of diabetes, being overweight, exercising less than three times a week, having had gestational diabetes, and being of certain ethnic backgrounds.

-The Centers for Disease Control and Prevention (CDC) in partnership with the American Medical Association offer a simple 7-question screening test for prediabetes2.
-Go to the diabetes page on the CDC’s website and take the prediabetes quiz.
+diabetes page on the CDC’s website and take the prediabetes quiz.
 If you score high, make an appointment to see your doctor to discuss your diabetes risk and getting your blood sugar tested.

 Weight loss of 5-7% along with 150 minutes of weekly moderate physical activity will reduce your risk for diabetes by 58%.
 For support to achieve that goal, see the CDC Registry3 of recognized programs for diabetes prevention.